 Hair Color: Light

-Silas was a farmer and then worked on the railroad, you can read more on him at
+Silas was a farmer and then worked on the railroad, you can read more about him at

 Please let me know if you see any errors or have any suggestions.
 Thank you for reading!